DevMountain/simulation-2/README.md

 Now you will get the Redux store set up and talking to a component.

 * Open `store.js` and bring in `createStore` from `redux`.
-* Open `store.js` and create an object called `initialState`.
+* Create an object called `initialState`.
 This object should store all the values entered in the wizard.
 * Create a function named `reducer`.
 This function should take in two parameters: `state` (with the default value of `initialState`), and `action`.
 * Set up a `switch` statement inside the `reducer` based on the action type.
 For now just setup a default case that returns state.
 * Create and export a store using `createStore` and `reducer`.
 * Go back to Step One and import `store` from `src/ducks/store.js`.
    * Create a variable called `reduxState` in the `constructor`.
 Set it's value to `.getState` invoked.
    * Use values from `reduxState` to set initial state for the component.
+* Subscribe to the `store` inside of `componentDidMount`.
+  * Use the `.subscribe` method.
+  * Update local state using values from Redux state.

 ## Step 3